edfong/MP/README.md

 # MP: Martingale Posteriors with Copulas
-This repository contains the code for the illustrations in "Martingale Posterior Distributions" by Edwin Fong, Chris Holmes and Stephen G. Walker.
-The preprint can be found [here]().
+This repository contains the code for the illustrations in the preprint "Martingale Posterior Distributions" by Edwin Fong, Chris Holmes and Stephen G. Walker, which can be found [here](https://arxiv.org/abs/2103.15671).

 We provide the run scripts for obtaining the numerical results and plots in the paper, and the run scripts use our `pr_copula` package.
 The `pr_copula` package is a general-purpose Python package built on [JAX](https://github.com/google/jax) for predictive bivariate copula updating with predictive resampling, returning density estimates and uncertainty.
 The package version here is a snapshot for the experiments in the paper - we will likely continue active development on the package in a separate repository.
 We may include a vignette on how to use the package at a later time.